kpedro88/CondorProduction/README.md

 (Otherwise, it will just print a list of missing jobs.)
 It also has an option `-u, --user [username]` to specify which user's jobs to check in the Condor queue.
 The default value for `user` can be specified in the `.prodconfig` file (see [Configuration](#configuration)).
+The option `-q, --no-queue-arg` can also be used here; in this case, the JDL file will be modified with the list of jobs to be resubmitted (instead of using `-queue`).

 This mode also relies on knowledge of HTCondor collectors and schedulers.
 Values for the LPC and CMS Connect are specified in the default `.prodconfig` file (see [Configuration](#configuration)).